Top 10 things to do in Cuba

 6. Uncover Cuba’s history

 Cuba has a complex history due to its influences from various cultures and times under colonisation.
 In 1959, Cuba’s president Fulgencio Batista and his government were overthrown by the communist revolution led by Fidel Castro.
-The country became a socialist state, formed a close relationship with the Soviet Union, which inevitably led to conflicts with the USA, such as the infamous Bay of Pigs invasion.
+The country became a socialist state, which inevitably led to conflicts with the USA, such as the infamous Bay of Pigs invasion.
 Visit the Museo de la Revolucion in Havana and learn more about the Cuban revolution and its key player, Che Guevara.
 Visit the ‘Plaza de la Revolución,’ one of the world’s largest city squares, measuring 72,000 square metres.
 Fidel Castro addressed more than a million Cubans here on many important occasions.

 8. Relax on the beaches of Cuba